d3fend/d3fend-ontology/README.md

 ## System Dependencies

-Building the D3FEND ontology distribution must be done in a Linux or Linux-like environment.
+Building the D3FEND ontology distribution must be done in a posix-like environment, e.g. Redhat Linux or macOS.
 The following packages must be installed:

 - make